Kong/kongponents/docs/components/input.md

 ### required

-KInput will display an asterisk next to the label to indicate a field is required if you set the `required` attribute and provide a `label` value.
+KInput will display a red dot next to the label to indicate a field is required if you set the `required` attribute and provide a `label` value.
 See KLabel's [`required`](/components/label#required) prop for more information.

 :::tip NOTE
 Text passed in for the `label` will automatically strip any trailing `*` when used with the `required` attribute to prevent duplicate visual indicators for required fields.